Klosmi/html-basics/JS-basic.md

     // and then convert it back to string.
     ```

+So the `getComputedStyle` method can access the final properties that are being applied to an element without having to manually access the CSS files and/or JavaScript DOM manipulation files.
+It is useful, when it is difficult to check what class/selector was applied when multiple selectors are added to the same element.
+So with `window.getComputedStyle(element)` we can know what *'won'* the specificity conflicts.

   ---

    [👈 go back](https://github.com/Klosmi/html-basics#javascript--basics) or [👆 go to top to `Attributes & properties`](https://github.com/Klosmi/html-basics/blob/master/JS-basic.md#attributes--properties) OR [👆go up to JS DOM manipulation](https://github.com/Klosmi/html-basics/blob/master/JS-basic.md#dom-manipulation)